 - Blood and urine samples – The examiner collects these from you and sends them to a lab.
 The results become a part of your application.

-The paramed exam is harmless and it’s paid for by the insurance company.
+The paramed exam is harmless, and the insurance company pays for it.
 But there is the whole blood sample thing.
-And for some, the thought of needles and blood – especially when mixed together – is enough to make them risk living without life insurance.
+And for some, the thought of needles and blood – especially when mixed – is enough to make them risk living without life insurance.

-So no medical term life is often a good fit for people in a rush and people with no desire to complete a paramed.
+So no medical term life is often a good fit for people in a rush and those with no desire to complete a paramed.

 A Simple Comparison